Immerse in a plethora of exhibits and activities at Rafiki’s Planet Watch’s main facility, Conservation Station.

 Location

-Shopping: Apparel, bags, books, and animal plush dolls are available for purchase at “Out of the Wild.”
+Shopping: Find apparel, bags, books, and animal plush dolls available for purchase at “Out of the Wild.”

 Dining/Refreshment: No dining options are available at Rafiki’s Planet Watch.
-In Harambe, in the park’s Africa section, guests craving a quick service lunch or dinner should consider eating at Harambe Market, where offerings such as skewers, flatbreads, and grilled vegetables are served.
+In Harambe, in the park’s Africa section, guests craving a quick service lunch or dinner should consider eating at Harambe Market which serves skewers, flatbreads, and grilled vegetables among other things.
 Those preferring a sit down meal can make ADRs for breakfast, lunch, or dinner at the Tusker House buffet.
 Tusker House serves a mixture of American and African dishes at all three meals with regular appearances from Donald Duck and friends.

 Smoking Location: Smoking is permitted in designated smoking areas only.
 Disney parks are smoke free.